 When someone passes away, a personal representative or executor is responsible for managing their estate.
 If there's a will, executors can apply for probate.
 If there's no will, the personal representative administers the estate.
 Executors can give up their rights or hire a probate specialist.
 It's essential to understand responsibilities to avoid legal consequences.

-A solely owned house or property owned by tenants in common needs probate to sell or transfer a deceased co-owners share to their beneficiaries.
+A solely owned house or property owned by tenants in common needs probate to sell or transfer a deceased co-owner's share to their beneficiaries.

 Our clients frequently share with us their experiences of how their parents made the executor's job less complicated by organising old paperwork, categorising items stored in the attic, giving away low-value items and clothes to charity, and preparing lists of accounts and individuals to contact.
 They say that many elderly or seriously ill family members have been more practical than them when dealing with such situations.
 Of course, this is only part of the process, and the legal and financial elements are more complex and time-consuming.